xenondevs/Docs/docs/nova/addon/items/registering-materials.md

 ## Time and Place of Registration
 After [creating the item asset](../asset-packs/creating-items.md), they need to be registered in code.
-For this, we recommend creating a `Items` singleton object that contains all `ItemNovaMaterials` of your object.
+For this, we recommend creating a `Items` singleton object that contains all `ItemNovaMaterials` of your addon.
-All materials need to be registered when `Addon#init` is called, materials registered later might not work properly.
+All materials need to be registered when `Addon#init` is called, materials registered later won't work properly.

 Your singleton object might then look like this:
 ```kotlin